Curriculum By Grade

 Spanish: Grammar, simple text, syntax and short descriptions are taught while leveraging multidisciplinary methods (such as movement, music and art, etc.).

-History & Geography: The cultures of ancient India, Persia, Mesopotamia, Egypt and Greece are studied through writing, note copying, reading, project work, theater, music and art.
+History & Geography: Ancient cultures of North America, India, Persia, Mesopotamia, Egypt, Greece and China are studied through stories, writing, note copying, reading, project work, theater, music and art.

 Music: Students continue recorder, violin and layer multi-part vocals into choir.
 Students also learn the major and minor scale and Greek music as related to the Literature and History block.